 - Competently assess, manage health-related issues with a defined population or care system, and evaluate the effectiveness of these nursing practices.

 - Utilize knowledge and skills in professional practice among diverse and multicultural populations.

 - Demonstrate competence in development of inquiry relevant to practice, education, or administration.

 - Develop and utilize leadership strategies that foster improvement of health care.

 - Articulate ethical issues and responsibilities involved in nursing practice.

 Scholarly Project: All Master's students are required to complete NMETH 520 or an equivalent course as specified for the degree program or track.
 At least one of the 6 additional credits must be NMETH 598.

 41 if thesis

-*Additional coursework may be required by your specialty.
-Check with your specialty for more information.
+*Additional coursework is required by the Community Health Nursing (CHN) track.
+Check with the CHN track for more information.